man doing incline dumbbell presses

 Firstly, it primarily targets the triceps, which are often a secondary benefit in traditional chest exercises.

 By strengthening and defining the triceps, you can improve the overall appearance and strength of your upper arms.
-PLus it ca help with other 'push' exercises such as chest and overhead press.
+It can also help with other 'push' exercises such as chest and overhead press.

-Additionally, the close grip dumbbell press also engages the chest muscles, shoulders, and upper back to a lesser extent, providing a comprehensive upper body workout.
+Additionally, the close-grip dumbbell press also engages the chest, shoulders, and upper back to a lesser extent, providing a comprehensive upper-body workout.

 Proper form and technique for performing the close grip dumbbell press